tossik8/tossik8/README.md

 ## 🚀 Projects

-Here are some of the projects I've been working on:
+Here are some cool projects I've worked on:

-- [**Electronics Store**](https://github.com/tossik8/electronics-store): A full stack application made with React, Express.js, and PostgreSQL.
 - [**Time Tracking CLI**](https://github.com/tossik8/tracker): A project to help track how much time I spend on different projects.
 I'd be happy if you use it too!
+- [**Electronics Store**](https://github.com/tossik8/electronics-store): A full stack application made with React, Express.js, and PostgreSQL.
-- [**Broadcast Server**](https://github.com/tossik8/broadcast-server): Build a broadcast cli tool which allows you to broadcast messages to connected clients.
+- [**Broadcast Server**](https://github.com/tossik8/broadcast-server): Build a broadcast CLI tool which allows you to broadcast messages to connected clients in your local network.

 ## 📫 How to Reach Me